G4bR0fl/TP2/README.md

 ## Our projects from this subject will be listed here

-### Project 2
+### Project 1:
-### To do:
-- [ ] Create the class employee fully functional.
-- [ ] Create a class for 5 different sectors.
-- [ ] Create a class that designs which role for each different sector.
-- [ ] Create a class that only accepts specific roles in each sector.
-- [ ] Create classes for each function that the employee has.
-- [ ] Sort the employees age in crescent order.
-- [ ] Do all the testing and specify which tests were made.
+In this project, we were assigned to divide a technological company into different sectors.
+Each sector has specific roles.
+And for each sector there's a director assigned to it.
+Each professional has a specific salary.
+The main focus of the project was to order the age of the employees, in crescent order.

 **Note: The whole project must be object-oriented**